-That’s essentially how GURPS‘ thrust and swing damage progressions work: they are neatly linear with ST (for a while), but only from arbitrarily set 1d baselines on up.
+That’s essentially how GURPS‘ thrust and swing damage progressions work: they are neatly linear with ST (at least for a while), but only from their arbitrarily set 1d baselines onward.
 So if you want to do the same, don’t feel bad; there’s precedent.
 (I merely note that by doing so, you don’t get the truly linear progression that’s the point of this article’s exploration.
 But if the result works for you, then it works for you!)

-There’s no need to replace your GURPS Damage Table; it does what it’s meant to do.
+There’s no need to replace your GURPS Damage Table with something new; it does what it’s meant to do.
 But if you’re attracted by that idea of neat “nd damage per x ST”, the above looks at some approaches and sticky points.

 In my own mucking about, I’ve liked the in-play feel of this combo:

 - Use my Table’s Medium and Large progressions as thrust and swing damage

 - Award DR-like protection to all characters to mitigate the higher damage dealt by those progressions at low ST

 - Enhance large weapons’ stats to boost the lower damage those progressions create at higher ST

 Then again, I like a lot of goofy things.
 How about you?
 Have you found any modified scheme for ST-based damage that works nicely for you?